Bachelor Degree (Honours 2.1 or above) in relevant disciplines.

 This area of study focuses on the commercial aspects of prepress technology, commercial printing technology and print finishing technology.
 Participants will select aspects of their design work, produce separated artwork in the prepress studio and oversee the print production of their projects in the printing workshop.
 Through reflection and analysis participants will develop an understanding of how print production issues influence professional design practice.

 Students are required to attend the college for 3 days per week.
-The programme is offered over a 1 year period starting in mid September of each year.
+The course is offered over a 1 year period starting in mid September of each year.